Stytches/caliban-archive/content/Caliban_Scripts.md

   "I have stitched your silence for now.
 Do not tear it again.
 Next time, I will charge a higher price."
 - If he kills, he does not gloat.
 He straightens his coat, bows slightly to the corpse, and murmurs:
   "Quiet now.
 The worms have been waiting such a long time for you.
 Be polite."

+## Roleplay Tips & Mechanics

+### When the Words Won't Come (The "Poetry" Fallback)

+I don't always have to be Shakespeare.
+If I can't think of a clever metaphor, lean into the **physicality** and the **silence**.

+- **The Pause:** Instead of a clever line, just stare.
+Look at their neck, then their eyes.
+Let the silence stretch until *they* break it.
+- **The Clinical Observation:** Drop the metaphor and go purely literal but weird.
+Instead of "The shadows hunger," say "You are standing in a draft.
+It is unhealthy."
+- **The Tic:** Use the **Tic/Twitch** flaw.
+If stuck, just twitch head, smooth coat, and whisper, "Never mind.
+The moment has passed."
+It looks mysterious, even if I just blanked.
+- **The Notebook:** Pull out the notebook, scribble something furiously, and refuse to show them.
+It implies I know something they don't, without having to say a word.

+### Managing the "Whisper" at the Table

+Caliban's **Speech Impediment** (whispering) is atmospheric, but it can be annoying if players can't hear.
+Here is how to handle it without disrupting the game:

+- **The "Stage Whisper":** Don't actually whisper.
+Speak in normal volume, but use a **breathy, rasping tone**.
+Enunciate clearly.
+It *sounds* like a whisper to the ear, but carries across the table.
+- **Body Language:** Lean in.
+Physically signal the intimacy of a whisper by leaning toward the person being addressed.
+This cues the table that "this is a quiet moment" without having to be quiet.
+- **The "Listener's Burden":** If the table is loud, don't shout over them. **Stop talking.** Wait.
+Look at the person I am trying to talk to and make a "shhh" gesture or just wait for the noise to die down.
+Make *them* do the work of quieting the room to hear.
+It establishes dominance.
+- **Third-Person Description:** If I really can't be heard, switch to description: *"Caliban leans in close to the Brujah's ear, his voice like dry leaves, and says..."* then speak the line clearly.